Code-Institute-Submissions/bloggit/README.md

 * WHAT IS BLOCKCHAIN content taken from: https://bitcoinmagazine.com/guides/what-is-blockchain
 * WE ARE ALL SATOSHI NAKAMOTO content taken from: https://bitcoinmagazine.com/culture/we-are-all-satoshi-nakamoto

+**Potential features to add**
+* Edit/delete post
+* Number of comments method
+* Social app features for single SignIn
+* Number of likes

+---

+# Credits

 **Code**
-* [MDN](https://developer.mozilla.org/en-US/), [W3SCHOOLS](https://www.w3schools.com/), [STACKOVERFLOW](https://stackoverflow.com/) were used on daily basis, to better understand the code.
+* [Code Institute](https://codeinstitute.net/ie/), [MDN](https://developer.mozilla.org/en-US/), [W3SCHOOLS](https://www.w3schools.com/), [STACKOVERFLOW](https://stackoverflow.com/) were used on daily basis, to better understand the code.

+* For me this was by far most challenging Project and new coding experience, this project was complex learning process and with enormous help of all mentioned resources above and exceptional help from Code Institute module "I think therefore i Blog" i was able to better understand concepts and write code.

 * This readme document was based on research on several readme documents such as the Code Institute's readme [Sample](https://github.com/Code-Institute-Solutions/SampleREADME).

-* I used the lessons learned during the Code Institute "Love Running" project to help with the structure of contact form.
+* I used the lessons learned from module "I think therefore i blog" project from Code Institute to help with the project.

 **Acknowledgements**